First of all, two questions…

 “We [Anglicans] have Bishops, Priests and Deacons, but the Priests are Presbyteri not Sacerdotes… in the New Testament and the Prayer Book [Book of Common Prayer], it is essentially pastoral, never mediatorial, but always concerned with the work of preaching, teaching, and guiding the flock.
 The minister is a prophet from God to the people, and not a sacrificing or mediating priest” [p.
 321].

-The term may have been hijacked by the Roman Catholic Church, but this does not mean that Anglican Christians should abandon the term.
+The term may have been hijacked by the Roman Catholic Church, but this does not mean that Anglican Christians should abandon the term in my humble opinion.
 The Book of Common Prayer still retains the term priest, in the ordination service, the term priest is still retained.